Why We Do Expressive Arts

-- Learning about Self-Advocacy Skills and Available Additional Resources for Help!
+We educate about Self-Advocacy Skills and Available Additional Resources for Help!

-- Learning Valuable Industry Knowledge from Mentors to Build Networks, Start a New Career, Gain Practical Work Experience and Earn Extra Income.
+We provide Valuable Industry Knowledge from Mentors to Build Networks, Start a New Career, Gain Practical Work Experience and Earn Extra Income.

-- Expressive Arts Instruction for Emotional Validation, Enhancing Imagination and Creativity, Improving Mind–Body Connections and Employable Skills
+By providing Expressive Arts Instruction for Emotional Validation, Enhancing Imagination and Creativity, Improving Mind–Body Connections and Employable Skills

 By providing creative outlets that enhance attention and awareness abilities in productive, corrective ways to promote healing.